mikaeltyrsen/kpop_stage/README.md

 # K-pop Stage Controller

 A lightweight Flask application designed for a Raspberry Pi-powered music video “stage.”
-The Pi exposes a Wi-Fi network and serves a control panel on port `666`.
+The Pi exposes a Wi-Fi network and serves a control panel over HTTPS on the standard web ports (`443` with automatic redirects from `80`).
 Anyone connected can choose a music video to play on the HDMI-connected display.
 When idle, a default loop video keeps playing in full screen.

 ## Features